Nothing matches Blade Runner: Philip K. Dick gets excited about Ridley Scott’s film

 image

-The first, dated April 27 1993, was written on a postcard of Carel Willink De Zeppelin, the blue ink (probably a Pentel pen) has faded somewhat, but still visible is the thanks for kind words and the short story, which he over-praised as “a powerful + original piece of work”.
-His kind encouragement was unmerited, but I’d be more interested in finding out about him.
-He wrote off The Kindness of Women:
+The first, dated April 27 1993, was written on a postcard of Carel Willink De Zeppelin, the blue ink (probably a Pentel pen) has faded somewhat, but still visible are his kind words and enthusiasm for a short story I’d sent him, which he over-praised as “a powerful + original piece of work”, and his explanation of the biographical elements of The Kindness of Women:

 ‘...which is about my writing as much as my life - my life seen through the spectrum of everything I’ve written.’